 - educate and train rather than serve, to foster self-determination rather than dependency

 - support and build grassroots movement fighting for the liberation of Indigenous people and Mother Earth

-We work in close partnership with the Water Protector Legal Collective, the Water Protector Anti-Repression Crew, and other allied groups and individuals to meet the many different legal needs of the movement.
+Our efforts are aligned in coalition with the Water Protector Legal Collective, the Water Protector Anti-Repression Crew, and other groups and individuals to meet the many different legal needs of the movement.
 Our work has evolved constantly throughout the #NoDAPL campaign, and is focused in the following 4 areas.
 Visit our "Our Work" page for details.